 We already looked at this in Part 2 – Tweaking a New Car, but here’s a recap.
 Using a cross-head screwdriver, simply loosen each of the screws holding the body by one full turn anti-clockwise.
 For the Mustang, there are three screws – other cars may have four screws holding on the body.
 Before loosening, the body and underpan of the Mustang felt locked together.
 Afterwards, there’s some side-to-side movement, a rattling sound and a tiny gap opens up.
 This is all very good.
 Few Scalextric cars will give this degree of body float simply by loosening the screws, but it is worth doing in any case.

 Did loosening the body screws help?
 Back in Part 2, I reported that there wasn’t a dramatic change to the feel of the car, but a two-minute test saw the Mustang improve by one lap and drop its best time by 0.39 seconds – which isn’t to be sniffed at.

 A couple of final thoughts on screws…

 - loosening screws too much will cause them to drop out on the track.
 This is never good, but on a digital layout they are likely to cause a short circuit or ‘power overload’ warning if they end up in the slot.
 Adding a little tape over the screw holes will avoid any disasters should the screws fall out.

 - Upgrading the body screws to longer versions reduces the risk of the screws falling out.
 Using screws with no thread immediately under the head will improve body float a little.
-I’ll look at upgrades in the next part of this tuning series (Part 8 – Upgrades).
+I’ll look at upgrades in the next part of this tuning series (Part 8 – Using Upgrade Parts).
 A similar effect can be gained by opening up the screw hole in the underpan a little.